grandady/superstore/README.md

    [dbo].[sales]
 ````

+**Answer:**
+ The total sales amounted to $2,297,200.86, with total profits of $286,817.02, total discounts of $1,561.09, and a profit margin of 12.49%.

 **YEARLY SUPERSTORE FINANCIAL METRICS**

-**Objective:** The objective of analyzing Yearly Superstore Financial Metrics is to gain a comprehensive understanding of the store's financial performance from 2014 to 2017.
+**Objective:** The objective of analyzing Yearly Superstore Financial Metrics is to comprehensively understand the store's financial performance from 2014 to 2017.
 By evaluating total sales, total profit, profit margin, and total discount annually
 ````sql
 --TOTAL SALES, TOTAL PROFIT, TOTAL PROFIT MARGIN  AND TOTAL DISCOUNT OF THE YEAR